SearchPilot/ginger/README.md

 Ginger Static Site Generator
 ============================

-Ginger is an very lightweight static site generator based on the [jinja template language](http://jinja.pocoo.org/).
+Ginger is a very lightweight static site generator based on the [jinja template language](http://jinja.pocoo.org/).

 Unlike most static site generators Ginger is designed to work best for sites that are made up from a collection of pages.
 Ginger does not have the concept of blog posts, tags, categories, authors.
 If you need something more complicated then [Pelican](http://blog.getpelican.com/) is an obvious next step.